Bahrain shuts Indian restaurant that denied entry to woman wearing veil

 Bahrain shuts Indian restaurant that allegedly denied entry to woman wearing veil

-An Indian duty manager in the restaurant Lantern in Bahrain’s Adliya area allegedly denied entry to a woman in veil, leading to the establishment posting an apology on social media.
+A duty manager in the Lantern restaurant in Bahrain’s Adliya area reportedly denied entry to a woman in veil, leading to the establishment posting an apology on social media.

 The duty manager has been suspended, according to Gulf News.